drloring/katacoda-scenarios/k8s-101/scen-2/step1.md

 Eventually, you should see something like:

-'NAME       STATUS   ROLES    AGE   VERSION minikube   Ready    master   12m   v1.17.3'
+'NAME       STATUS   ROLES    AGE   VERSION

+minikube   NotReady    master   12m   v1.17.3'

 If the status is NotReady, keep retrying the command until it becomes ready.